 A protein with all nine essential amino acids — like whey protein — is called a complete protein.

-Muscle loss, or sarcopenia, causes problems like weakness, nerve damage, and increases your risk of chronic disease[*].
-And it’s avoidable.
+Muscle loss, or sarcopenia, can cause problems like weakness, nerve damage, and may increase your risk of chronic disease[*].

 Both protein and resistance training are crucial for maintaining lean mass into your later decades.
 If you lift three times a week but don’t eat enough protein, your muscles will pay the price.